 How to take your Basal Temperature to test Thyroid Function

-Take this temperature in your armpit for a period of four days.
+Take this temperature in your armpit for a period of three or four days.
 If the temperature is consistently low, this indicates a hypo- or under-functioning of the thyroid gland.
 The most important issues of hypothyroidism are metabolism and calcium utilization in the body.

 Normal temperature reading is 97.8º – 98.2º Fahrenheit or 36.56º – 36.78º Celcius